 - Expensive fairway wood that costs as much as new drivers

-TaylorMade’s new line of woods, the SIM Max, offers reliable performance through its streamlined design and improved features.
+TaylorMade’s SIM Max offers reliable performance through its streamlined design and improved features.
 The fairway wood comes in several loft options to cover all the distances you may need on the course.

 Wilson Staff Utility Iron